pablojimenezmateo/GodotAndroidBluetoothPlugin/README.md

-# Godot Android Bluetooth Pugin
+# Godot Android Bluetooth Plugin

 This is the Android Studio project that implements all the logic to use Bluetooth LTE from Godot.
 Checkout the [Godot demo](https://github.com/pablojimenezmateo/GodotAndroidBluetoothDemo) to see a working example.